Government expansion of health care is on the ballot in the most unlikely places

 Breaking News Emails

-LEADORE, Idaho — In this postage-stamp sized town nestled in the remote mountains of Eastern Idaho, Merrill Beyeler and his family operate a ranch where some 800 head of cattle graze against the backdrop of wide-open blue skies and serene silence.
+LEADORE, Idaho — In this postage-stamp-size town nestled in the remote mountains of eastern Idaho, Merrill Beyeler and his family operate a ranch where some 800 head of cattle graze against the backdrop of wide-open blue skies and serene silence.

 It’s as rural as rural gets in America, 116 miles from the nearest “big” city, Idaho Falls, and a seemingly unlikely place to find support for the expansion of a government program like Medicaid.